resibots/limbo/docs/tutorials/compilation.rst

-Installation and Compilation
+Download and Compilation
 =================================================

-Installation
+Download
 ----------------------------

-To install **limbo**, simply clone the source code from https://github.com/resibots/limbo with git, or download it as a zip.
+To get **limbo**, simply clone the source code from https://github.com/resibots/limbo with git, or download it as a zip.

 Dependencies